GetContented/substance/README.md

 ## Productor

-This system is bootstrapped with the `Fabricator` system as discussed, but then has two main aspects: client-facing product, and the invention of itself as a product.
+This system is bootstrapped with the `Fabricator` system as discussed, but then has two main aspects of its production: client-facing product, and the invention of the next versions of itself as a product.

-Using this system, we can adjust itself.
-This includes changing its `Schema` and `Data` as well as the code that underlies all of this stuff by using the editors that are built in it.
-The versioning becomes quite important at this level as it lets us experiment with both data, schema and code changes while keeping the system working at different URLs.
+Using this system, we can adjust the system itself.
+This includes changing its `Schema` and `Data` as well as the code that underlies all of this stuff by using the editors that are built with and in it.
+The versioning becomes extremely important at this level as it lets us experiment with both data, schema and code changes while keeping the system working at different URLs.
 When a version of the system becomes stable enough to replace the main one, it's simply swapped in.
 We can decide to enable or disable various versions whenever.
 Having a `Migration` system that works with the versioning system to have semantic adjustments means that data or code adjustments are atomic and can be replayed as well as reverted.

 ## Languages